A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Topstep is $82 cheaper to get started.
 Funded Futures Network charges $160/mo (monthly subscription) plus a $120 activation fee.
 Topstep charges $49/mo (monthly subscription) plus a $149 activation fee.

 When comparing withdrawal frequency, the gap between payouts matters.
-Funded Futures Network has no minimum profitable days requirement between withdrawals.
-Topstep requires 5 profitable trading days between each withdrawal โ at 20 trading days per month, that works out to roughly 4 payouts per month.
+Funded Futures Network requires 5 profitable trading days between each withdrawal, while Topstep requires 5 profitable trading days.
+At 20 trading days per month, that means Funded Futures Network can request roughly 4 payouts per month versus Topstep's 4.

-Funded Futures Network is a stronger fit for swing traders (overnight holding allowed).
-Topstep is a stronger fit for scalpers and day traders (automation & bots allowed).
+Both firms work well for day traders.
+Topstep is a stronger fit for scalpers (news trading ok).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate